 Making homemade cinnamon rolls can seem really overwhelming at first, but I pinky promise they are not as difficult.
 They just have a lot of steps to get all those delicious layers.
 Here are some extra tips so you are always successful.

-- Cinnamon rolls of different sizes?
+• Cinnamon rolls different sizes?
 Sometimes the dough just gets wonky from the rolls being too tightly packed into a pan.
 Try a bigger size pan with more room for the rolls to grow.

-- Use your sharpest knife when cutting the rolls.
+• Use your sharpest knife when cutting the rolls.
 Don’t use a serrated knife!
 A clean edge knife and a quick slice are all you need.
-If they get a little squished, you can form them back into a circle in the pan.
+If they get a little squished, but form them back into a circle in the pan.

 How to Store